John II of Aragon: Biography

 John was born at Medina del Campo (in the Crown of Castile), the son of King Ferdinand I of Aragon and Eleanor of Alburquerque.
 In his youth he was one of the infantes (princes) of Aragon who took part in the dissensions of Castile during the minority and reign of John II of Castile.
 Until middle life he was also lieutenant-general in Aragon for his brother and predecessor Alfonso V, whose reign was mainly spent in Italy.
-In his old age he was preoccupied by incessant conflicts with his Aragonese and Catalan subjects, with Louis XI of France, and in preparing the way for the marriage of his son Ferdinand with Isabella I of Castile which brought about the union of the crowns of Aragon and Castile and which was to create the Kingdom of Spain.
+In his old age he was preoccupied by incessant conflicts with his Aragonese and Catalan subjects, with Louis XI of France, and in preparing the way for the marriage of his son Ferdinand with Isabella I of Castile which brought about the union of the crowns of Aragon and Castile and which was to create the Monarchy of Spain.
 His troubles with his subjects were closely connected with tragic dissensions within his own family.

-John was first married to Blanche I of Navarre of the house of Évreux.
+John was first married to Blanche I of Navarre of the House of Évreux.
+In 1432, John II appointed Juan Vélaz de Medrano, Lord of Igúzquiza and Learza, as his royal chamberlain, a position he had previously held under Blanche's late father, Charles III of Navarre.
 By right of Blanche he became king of Navarre, and on her death in 1441 he was left in possession of the kingdom for his lifetime.
 But one son, Charles, given the title "Prince of Viana" as heir of Navarre, had been born of the marriage.
 John quickly came to regard this son with jealousy.
 After his second marriage, to Juana Enríquez, it grew into absolute hatred, being encouraged by Juana.
 John tried to deprive his son of his constitutional right to act as lieutenant-general of Aragon during his father's absence.
 Charles's cause was taken up by the Aragonese, however, and the king's attempt to make his second wife lieutenant-general was set aside.